Chinz/slate_apidocs/source/index.html.md

 # Introduction to Framework for Open Distributed Manageability

+  Managing a multitude of IT infrastructure devices of different make and type has never been easy, especially, when they exist across multiple data centers.
+The FODIM \(Framework for Open Distributed Manageability\) RESTful API offers a simple and effective solution for IT infrastructure manageability:it virtually brings all the devices(compute, storage, and fabric) to be managed in one place with the help of Redfish compliant APIs and vendor specific plugins.

-The FODIM \(Framework for Open Distributed Manageability\) RESTful API for HPE FODIM is a programming interface enabling management of HPE Telco NFV infrastructure.
+ The FODIM RESTful API is a programming interface enabling easy and secure management of wide range of IT infrastructure equipment distributed across multiple data centers.
-FODIM combines with Redfish aggregation function to allow northbound clients to interact with the system and manage the southbound infrastructure using Redfish compliant APIs.

-With modern scripting languages, you can easily write simple REST clients for RESTful APIs.
+It exposes RESTful APIs that are architected as per Redfish Scalable Platforms API specification v1.4.0 DSP0266.

+## Key benefits of FODIM

+- Simplifies lifecycle management of southbound infrastructure: FODIM allows you to group southbound resources into one aggregate and modify them collectively.
+It also performs a detailed inventory of southbound resources and offers an aggregated access to the same.
+- Scalable : leveraging the resource aggregation capability of FODIM, you can manage a wide range of different southbound devices alike(from stand-alone servers to rack mount and bladed environments to large scale server environments).
+- Simplifies interaction of northbound clients with southbound systems : FODIM offers a protocol independent eventing mechanism using which northbound clients get notified of alarms from southbound equipment.

-#  FODIM logical architecture
+##  FODIM logical architecture

 The FODIM based on Redfish standards uses RESTful API to create an environment that is designed to be implemented on many different models of servers and other IT infrastructure devices for years to come.
 These devices may be quite different from one another.
 For this reason, the Redfish API does not specify the URIs to various resources.

+# Getting started

+## Using the FODIM RESTful API

+The FODIM RESTful API is available on version __ or later.

+To access the RESTful API, you need an HTTPS-capable client, such as a web browser with a REST Client plugin extension, or a Desktop REST Client application (such as Postman), or cURL (a popular, free command line utility).
+You can also easily write simple REST clients for RESTful APIs using modern scripting languages.

+Tip:
+It is good to use a tool, such as cURL or Postman initially to perform requests.
+Later, you will want to write your own scripting code to do this.

+Note:
+The examples shown in this document use cURL to make HTTP reqests.
+Curl is a command line tool which helps you get or send information through URLs using supported protocols(`HTTP` in the case of FODIM).
+It is available at http://curl.haxx.se/ .
+All the cURL examples will use the following options(flags):
+ - `--insecure` bypasses validation of the HTTPS certificate.
+In actual usage, The FODIM RESTful API should be configured to use a user-supplied certificate and this option is not necessary.
+   Draft comment: Need clarity here.
+ - `-i` returns HTTP response headers